rayference/pinttrs/docs/rst/dev.rst

    development releases).

 **... create a release on GitHub**

    1. Make sure that the `GitHub CLI <https://cli.github.com/>`_ is installed on your machine.
    2. Ensure that the version number is set to the appropriate value.
+   3. Check the changelog.
-   3. Create the release:
+   4. Create the release:

       .. code:: bash

          gh release create v$(python3 -c "import pinttr; print(pinttr.__version__)")

       Feel free to add more options to the command if relevant.
-   4. [Optional] Bump the version number to the next relevant value.
+   5. [Optional] Bump the version number to the next relevant value.

 **... publish the package to PyPI**
    1. Checkout the commit corresponding to the source you want to package.